Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 # Configuration

 In this section we will list all of the general configuration options in the Atlas folder, how to change them and their defaults.
-Only touch them if you know what you're doing or if a team member asks you to do so.
+Only touch them if you know what youare doing or if a team member asks you to do so.

 For other configuration options, check: